-The estimator in \cref{eq:mc-estimate} is unbiased with respect to the model used.
-The error of this estimator is measured by its variance, and when the variance of $Q$ is finite, the variance of the estimator is inversely proportional to the number of samples $N$.
+where the notation $\hat{Q}$ denotes an estimator for the mean of $Q$ obtained by generating $N$ MCMC samples $\left\{\theta^i\right\}_{i=1}^N$ from the distribution $\pi$.
+The first equality in \cref{eq:mc-estimate} comes from writing the estimate of the mean as an expectation, the second equality comes from writing the expectation as an integral and the approximation comes from writing the integral as a Monte Carlo estimation with $N$ samples.
+The estimator in \cref{eq:mc-estimate} is unbiased with respect to the model used if the MCMC samples are independent and identically distributed.
+However, samples generated by MCMC are inherently correlated, and the estimator is only asymptotically unbiased.
+While recent work has developed unbiased estimators using couplings~\cite{jacob_unbiased_2020}, in this work, we assume a sufficient burn-in period and disregard any initial bias.
+The error of the MC estimator is then measured by its variance, and when the variance of $Q(\theta)$ is finite, the variance of the estimator is inversely proportional to the number of samples $N$.
 In this paper, we do not consider the bias of the model with respect to representing some underlying truth model, and therefore our goal is to reduce the error of this procedure through variance reduction.
 Here, we employ multi-fidelity techniques.